-- 1. Students may complete course changes via WebAdvisor or they may obtain a drop/add form from the Office of Enrollment Management, complete the form, and submit it to the Office of Enrollment Management. - 2.
-Courses may be dropped up to and on the census date for each class; which is also defined as the 10% point of the course.
+- Students may complete course changes via Self-Service or they may obtain a drop/add form from the Student Forms link on the Stanly Community College website, complete the form, and submit it to the Office of Enrollment Management. - Courses may be dropped up to and on the census date for each class; which is also defined as the 10% point of the course.
 After the census date, a grade is required as outlined in the college catalog. - Students must fulfill any financial obligations that occur due to their schedule change.
 Specific information related to refund requirements are found in the SCC Refund Policy